NayeemurR/61040-portfolio/assignments/assignment1.md

 **Parent** (parent of Lister)

-**Group Member** (someone who is in a group with Lister, either as a friend, coworker, group mate for project, etc).
+**Partner** (someone who is in a group with Lister, either as a friend, coworker, group mate for project, etc).

 **Impacts**: Lister gets overwhelmed when there is an abundance of tasks in the task list.
 Teacher has interest in Lister getting their academic-related tasks done.
 Parent has interest in Lister getting all their tasks done and not being overwhelmed and stressed.
-Group Member prefers if Lister gets their task done because it also affects them in some way (group project, friends hang-out time, etc)
+Partner prefers if Lister gets their task done because it also affects them in some way (group project, friends hang-out time, etc)

 ### Remembering everything

-**Rememberer** (user who is in charge of remembering everything for immigrant family)
+**Rememberer** (user who is in charge of remembering everything for a group of people)

 **Family** (family of Rememberer who need things remembered for them)

 **Institutions** (the entities from which the passwords, mail, forms, etc, come from)

 **Impacts**: Rememberer suffers from tracking whole family’s things.
-Family benefits from Rememberer keeping track of all their information and suffers if rememberer does not keep track of anything specific.
+Family benefits from Rememberer keeping track of all their information and suffers if rememberer does not keep track of something specific.
 Institutions benefit from people remembering their passwords, reading their mail, filling out their forms, etc.

 ## Evidence